📚 Cushing’s: A comprehensive guide to understanding a devastating condition

 Mary Kelly O’Connor: My first “real” endo, the one who diagnosed me was that description.
 But he got me into NIH for surgery and I’m thankful to him, too.
 (But I never went back after I found another endo.
 LOL)

-The author of this book has submitted a bio and is a member of the Cushing’s Help message boards.
+The author of this book (A Cushing’s Collection: A Humorous Journey Surviving Cushing’s Disease, Diabetes Insipidus, and a Bilateral Adrenalectomy) has submitted a bio and is a member of the Cushing’s Help message boards.

 From Amazon: